Ojas-Rohatgi/Deforestation-Detection/README.md

 ### 3. Prepare data

 Ensure you have satellite imagery and labeled NDVI masks stored in the `data/` folder.
-You can generate training data using Earth Engine export scripts in `earth_engine/export_data.py`.

 ### 4. Train the model